H0wZy/booksco/README.md

-# Livraria Books&Co
+# Books&Co Bookstore
-A livraria "Books&Co" opera com um banco de dados relacional que suporta as operações essenciais de um sistema de gerenciamento, incluindo controle de estoque, administração de vendas, gestão de clientes e fornecedores.
+The "Books&Co" bookstore operates with a relational database that supports the essential operations of a management system, including inventory control, sales administration, customer and supplier management.

-Acesse os documentos na pasta > docs
+Access the documents in the > docs folder

-# Modelagem do banco de dados:
+# Database modeling:
-Modelos implementados no banco de dados.
+Models implemented in the database.

-### Modelo conceitual:
+### Conceptual model:
 ![](img/1.png)

-### Modelo lógico:
+### Logical model:
 ![](img/2.png)

-### Código VSCode:
+### VSCode code:
 ![](img/3.png)

-### Código MySQL Workbench:
+### MySQL Workbench code:
 ![](img/4.png)

 # by: Marcos Junior "H0wZy" Bueno Selzler.